gardener/gardener/docs/concepts/gardenlet.md

 ### [`NetworkPolicy` Controller](../../pkg/gardenlet/controller/networkpolicy)

-The `NetworkPolicy` controller reconciles `NetworkPolicy`s in shoot namespaces in order to ensure access to the Kubernetes API server.
+The `NetworkPolicy` controller reconciles `NetworkPolicy`s in all relevant namespaces in the seed cluster and provides so-called "general" policies for access to the runtime cluster's API server, DNS, public networks, etc.

 The controller resolves the IP address of the Kubernetes service in the `default` namespace and creates an egress `NetworkPolicy`s for it.